-Purpose: Engagement with healthcare services in general can present an ongoing challenge for rehabilitation teams.
+Purpose: Engagement with healthcare services in general can present an ongoing challenge for rehabilitation teams (Wong and Leland 2018).
 Poor engagement with services often leads to unsuccessful treatments and the need to re-refer for further intervention.
-Despite engagement and non-attendance from a primary care perspective being regularly discussed in research, the issue has received less attention within the secondary/tertiary care sectors around the multitude of different rehabilitative teams.
-Whilst the impact of poor engagement is well known, there are inconsistencies.
+Despite engagement and non-attendance from a primary care perspective being often discussed in research, the issue has received less attention within the secondary/ tertiary care sectors around the multitude of different rehabilitative teams.
+Whilst the impact of poor engagement has been discussed (Marzban et al 2022), there are still areas for ongoing consideration.
 The aim of this review was to map the current understanding around the issues which influence engagement with rehabilitation services, with the hope of identifying areas for more detailed onward investigation.
+Results: The thematic analysis of the final papers identified 3 overarching themes, - 1: Psychological factors - 2: Physiological factors - 3: Social factors Of the 3 themes psychological factors appeared most prominent, with sub themes surrounding motivation, emotions and patient perceptions of and degree of understanding regarding their involvement with services.
+In addition, several studies identified existing mental health conditions that were perceived as barriers.